Mastering the Craps Table: A Comprehensive Layout Guide

 They keep bets well organised, collect any losing bets and pay out winning bets.

-Playing at a Casino Craps Table
+Step-by-Step: Navigating a Casino Craps Game

 - Players must request casino credit, usually by throwing cash at the board.